Bubbablack/Portfolio/Modeling_projects/Cross-validation-simple-linear-regression-predict-salary/README.md

 ## Prioject summary

-This project is part of my Umuzi data science bootcamp I had attended from March 2020 until February 2021, The main aim of the task was to use multivarient linear regression to predict the salary of individuals using dependent variables in the data set like years of experiance ,field of work and others.Below find the key findings of the project.
+This project is part of my Umuzi data science bootcamp I had attended from March 2020 until February 2021, The main aim of the task was to use linear regression to predict the salary of individuals using the dependent variable (Yearsworked) in the data set like years of experiance .Below find the key findings of the project where i have further summarized the main pointts of my findings.

 ##### key sections